Man, woman, and child sit on a plane and look at a magazine together.

 Compare introductory offers

-For example, when you’re ready to purchase plane tickets for your next vacation, a new travel rewards credit card may offer 0% interest for 15 months, giving you time to pay for your flights without paying interest.
+For example, when you’re ready to purchase plane tickets for your next vacation, a new travel rewards credit card may offer a 0% interest APR for 15 months, giving you time to pay for your flights without paying interest.

 Did you know?

-Depending on the rewards program for the travel credit card you chose, you may be able to earn bonus miles for a limited time.
-For example, with the Discover it® Miles Card, we’ll automatically match all the Miles you’ve earned at the end of your first year.
+With the Discover it® Miles Card, we’ll automatically match all the Miles you’ve earned at the end of your first year.
 There is no limit to how much we’ll match.1

 There’s lots to consider when choosing the best travel credit card for your air travel.
 Comparing rewards programs, fees, and special offers can help you decide and make the most of every mile.